All Episodes

 He got one.

-He's a governor Abbott.
+He's a Governor Abbott.

-I gotta give him kudos.
+I got to give him kudos.

-All right, we'll give you we'll give you kudos on Governor Abbott.
+We'll give you kudos on Governor Abbott.

-Listen, we I want you to keep listening.
+Listen, I want you to keep listening.

 And here's my chat.